ihaide/qgravnet/README.md

 Install package by calling `pip install -e . ` in the root directory of this project.

 Additional Notes:
- - The `reqirements.txt` contains all packages required for development
+ - The `requirements.txt` contains all packages required for development

 ## QGravNet